jermnelson/intro2libsys/textbook/chapters/two/ancient-libraries.rst

 tool was also absent in Ebla.

 Another famous Mesopotamia library was Assyrian King Assurbanipal's library in what is current day Iraq.
-King Assurbanipal Library, the clay tablet's subject determined it's shape.
+King Ashurbanipal Library, the clay tablet's subject determined it's shape.
 Financial transactions were four-sided and agricultural subjects were round. [#]_ King Assurbanipal's Library provides another trend in libraries, that of patron being associated closely with the collecting